Athena-Chaos-Driven-Code/RulesAndGuidelines/docs/style_conventions.md

 The line length is set at 80 characters

 ### Strict Type annotations
-Where possible, always annotate the types of arguments, functions and outputs.
+Where possible, always annotate the types of variables, arguments, functions and outputs.

 ```python
 def example_function(a:int, b:str="b") -> None